WJCT (TV): Analog-to-digital transition

 WJCT discontinued analog broadcasting on April 6, 2009, ahead of the federally-mandated deadline on June 12.

-WJCT-HD4 carries The Florida Channel during its broadcast day (6 a.m. to 6 p.m. on weekdays); the subchannel otherwise broadcasts a secondary schedule of WJCT and PBS programs under the branding "Jax PBS More!".
-The subchannel formerly carried Florida Knowledge Network in the same time period (with its remaining airtime filled by "WJCT International") until its closure in 2011.
+WJCT-HD4 carries The Florida Channel full time.
+As of January 5, 2026, the subchannel transitioned to a 24-hour schedule exclusively dedicated to The Florida Channel, replacing its previous mix of daytime Florida Channel programming and off-hours WJCT and PBS content branded as "Jax PBS More!".
+The subchannel formerly carried Florida Knowledge Network during the same weekday daytime period, with remaining airtime filled by "WJCT International", until that network’s closure in 2011.